JayaswalPrateek/MyCSnotesForME/Data Strs.md

 			- internally it uses intro sort which is a combination of quick sort, heap sort and insertion sort
 				- it defaults to quick sort but if the quick sort is doing unfair partitioning and having more time complexity than `O(n logn)` then it switches to heap sort
 					- but if the array size is very small it uses insertion sort instead
-			- **ALLOWS BETTER PERFORMANCE USING PARALLEL EXECUTION POLICY BY PASSING ONE ARGUMENT** `std::execution::par`
+			- **ALLOWS BETTER PERFORMANCE USING PARALLEL EXECUTION POLICY BY PASSING ONE ARGUMENT** `execution::par`
 				- depends on `#include <execution>` not included in `#include <bits/stdc++.h>`
 				- NOTE THAT NOT ALL ALGORITHMS IN STL SUPPORT THIS
 			```cpp